ctsuu/Vehicle-Tracking/README.md

 Test score: 0.020839428846
 Test accuracy: 0.989301801802
 ```
-* Prediction Model
+* Prediction Model, cell 42:
 ```
 heatmodel = get_conv(input_shape=(None,None,3), filename="localize.h5")
 ```
 The Neural Network function is actually finding the location of the input image if it is a car.
-* Convert the output into heatmap
+* Convert the output into heatmap, cell 43
 ```
 def locate(img, windows = None):